spfitzpatrick/predmachlearn-030/Project.md

 ```

 ## Missing Values Imputation
-The data set which will be used to generate the model is sufficiently clean that **no** missing values need be imputed.
+The data set which will be used to generate the model is now sufficiently clean that **no** missing values need be imputed.
 A check of the total number of NA values in the training set confirms this.